quantumlib/Cirq/docs/google/calibration.md

 ## Average, Pauli and Purity Error

 Several metrics below define average error, pauli error and purity error.
-The average error measures the error ε_a, averaged over all possible input states.
+The average error is equal to one minus fidelity averaged over all possible input states.

 Pauli error defines decoherence of a single qubit in one of the Pauli channels X, Y, or Z.  If the errors are distributed in a uniform distribution across all